Mining scams in India: Illegal sand mining in Tamil Nadu

 Large scale illegal sand mining has been taking place in Tamil Nadu since the 1990s.
 Sand mining has been occurring indiscriminately in the riverbeds of many rivers flowing through the state such as the Cauvery, Palar, Vellar, Pennaiyar, Bhavani, etc. This has brought great damage to the riparian ecosystem, and has led to decreased percolation of water leading to loss of groundwater and drying up of wells.
 There are reports of widespread political involvement in the activity and a nexus between local politicians, bureaucrats, sand miners, police, and local governments.
 Sand mining is a lucrative source of revenue for political parties, and sand miners sway local opinion by paying money, funding local temples and funding infrastructure.
 Sand mining has been a major source of corruption in the state and has even led to violence and intimidation against and murders of activists, policemen, villagers, and journalists.
 Beach sand mining has led to major corruption scandals in the state, and illegal beach sand mining has led to illegal processing and export of radioactive minerals like monazite.

-Illegal Sand Mining in Andhra Pradesh
+Illegal sand mining in Andhra Pradesh

 Large scale illegal sand mining has been occurring on the banks and the riverbed of the river Krishna with the involvement of local politicians.
 There have been reprisals against activists, journalists, local bureaucrats, and others working against sand mining in the form of violence and murders.

+Illegal mining in Assam

+Illegal mining in Assam, particularly in the Dima Hasao district, involves mostly "rat-hole" mining.
+The practice involves digging narrow tunnels by hand to extract coal.
+In January 2025, miners became trapped in an illegal mine in the Dima Hasao district, prompting a government crackdown on illegal mines.